National coat of arms: Heraldic achievements

 Often, a country will employ different versions of their coats of arms for different purposes.
 For example, many have a heavily simplified "lesser" version of their arms, with the full or "greater" version being restricted for use by the monarch or in other specific circumstances.

 National seals

-Another common type of national coat of arms is the seal.
-Originally, a seal was used for authenticating documents by stamping an impression on documents and the like.
-These seals would often contain coats of arms.
-The United States adopted a seal whose graphical design would also be used as a state symbol and not only as impressions on state documents.
-This is common in the Americas but also around the world.
-The round form with text saying what it stands for is easy to recognise.
+In some countries a national seal may be used as an emblem.
+Seals are used for authenticating documents by stamping an impression on them.
+Seals can themselves contain coats of arms or other symbolism.
+The Great Seal of the United States is a prominent example of a seal used as a national symbol, and state and local government in the United States uses seals in a similar way.
+In most countries seals are usually just used to authenticate documents, but, as in Canada, may still be considered a national symbol.

-Many national seals are actually, to some extent, in part heraldic and can even have set colours which are always used, even if a seal has another use originally - as a stamp in wax - and in this sense formally never has colours.

 National emblems

 An emblem which does not follow the rules of heraldry, but which fulfills the same use as a national coat of arms, can be called a national emblem.
 These are often used by countries whose regimes are or once were revolutionary, or have their own local rules on national symbolism, and therefore did not use traditional European-style heraldry.